 Enter the Resilience project.
 Based on a national billboard art exhibition that featured the works of 50 Indigenous women artists, the Resilience project is made up of 50 Indigenous art cards complete with a teaching guide.
 It contains 50 full-colour, 8″x10″ reproductions of contemporary Indigenous art and a bilingual (English/French) teaching guide, full of ideas on how to use the art cards to animate discussions and inspire activities in all subjects, from kindergarten to grade 12.

-The original show was produced by MAWA (Mentoring Artists for Women’s Art), an organization that Knight is a part of.
+The original show was produced by MAWA (Mentoring Artists for Women’s Art), an organization that Knight is a part of, and curated by Lee-Ann Martin.
 “I was at a PD session at Art Junktion in 2018 with Shawna Dempsey, one of the co-directors at MAWA,” says Knight.
 “And we were looking at a lot of art images from books and one of the things we were noticing was that a lot of the access to images in art classrooms is really limited to dead, white, European men.”

 Amazing Resource for Educators